mrbojangles72/gud-scrubs/README.md

 Instructions:
 going to be writing out easy to follow instructions in case you're new to git or node

-NOTE - ONLY WORKS ON CHROME FOR NOW.
-FIREFOX BE DOING SOME GAY SHIT.

 1) clone to your local machine 'git clone https://github.com/dportology/gud-scrubs'
 2) 'npm install' from within the projects directory (install nodejs first if you don't have this)